idaholab/virtual_test_bed/doc/content/lwr/rpv_fracture/rpv_pfm_3d.md

 ### `Outputs`

 The blocks defined here are used to define outputs that are done at each time step, and at the initial and final times.
-The only quantities available for output from a PFM analysis are Postprocessors and VectorPostprocessors, both of which are commonly written to CSV files, so it is essential to define appropriate output blocks for this data.
+The only quantities available for output from a PFM analysis are `Postprocessors` and `VectorPostprocessors`, both of which are commonly written to CSV files, so it is essential to define appropriate output blocks for this data.
 Some of the other blocks refer to these outputs with their `outputs` parameter.

 !listing /lwr/rpv_fracture/probabilistic_fracture/rpv_pfm_3d.i block=Outputs